 If a video is checked out or not owned by Penn, and not available streaming, please use Inter-Library Loan to get it from another library.
 (You CANNOT request videos through E-ZBorrow or BorrowDirect.)

 Just make sure you fill out as much information as possible, including the year, distributor, and title (and include a comment that it's a film and if you prefer DVD or BLU RAY).
 You can get this information from WorldCat if needed.
 Remember to ONLY USE ROMAJI.
 No Japanese hiragana or kanji!

-Our videos can be found through our Franklin catalog Franklin, on the other hand, requires you to limit your search to "video" (see the sidebar on the left that shows formats) to see only films.
+Our videos can be found through our Franklin.
+Note that Franklin requires you to limit your search to "video" (see the sidebar on the left that shows formats) to see only films.
 To see films in Japanese, limit your search to "Japanese" under the language facet on the left hand sidebar.

 Unfortunately, Franklin cannot just show you films with English subtitles.
 You'll have to click through each record to see a note of whether there are subtitles available, and the region code of the DVD/BLU-RAY (generally Japanese DVDs are Region 2).

 Here are a selection of films and TV series we own that are based on manga that Penn also has for you to read in Japanese.